niaboktruk/home-depot/README.md

-# Homedepot Car Listings
+# Home Depot - Car Store

-This project consists of a web application that allows users to view and manage car listings.
+This project consists of a web application that allows users to view and manage cars.
 The project is split into two main components:

 1. **Client**: A React-based user interface.
 2. **Server**: A Node.js backend API to manage car data.